Magnification and evolution bias of transient sources: GWs and SNIa: Impact on observables

 The large differences clearly show that cross-correlations require considering the impact of the magnification and evolution biases for both types of transient tracers.
 Additionally, cross-bin correlations allow for the different bias models to be distinguishable even at lower redshifts.
-This is clear from the plots on the left-hand side in figure \ref{fig:cross_bins}, where each model produces a distinct difference with respect to the angular power spectrum without biases: for instance, there is an order of magnitude difference between $\rho_{th}=5$ and $\rho_{th}=12$ in the top left plot.
-Such contrast is not seen in the auto-correlations with GWs in the top panels of figure \ref{fig:auto_cells} even at $z=1.5$, where the two models are both roughly of the same order of magnitude (at large scales).
+This is clear from the plots on the left-hand side in figure \ref{fig:cross_bins}, where each model produces a distinct difference with respect to the angular power spectrum without biases.
+Such contrast is not seen in the auto-correlations with GWs in the top panels of figure \ref{fig:auto_cells} even at $z=1.5$, where the two models are both roughly of the same order of magnitude.
 SNIa models already showed substantial differences in auto-correlations at high redshift, as shown in the bottom right panel of figure \ref{fig:auto_cells}.
-However, the distinction becomes more significant in the cross-bins correlation, where the differences range from around $20\%$ to $200\%$ in the lowest bins shown in figure \ref{fig:cross_bins}.
-Instead, in the highest redshift auto-correlation case considered, only roughly $60\%$ separation between the lowest and highest limiting magnitude models is reached.
+However, the distinction becomes more significant in the cross-bins correlation, with differences of even an order of magnitude arise between different limiting magnitude models, as shown in the bottom plots of figure \ref{fig:cross_bins}.